Definitions & Concepts

 A ‘SmartPath’ is a pointer to a specific folder on your computer or network.
 Each SmartPath is assigned a number and a nickname.
 The program can access the SmartPath by 'clicking' on the desired SmartPath or, mouselessly, by typing the SmartPath number to the screen and pressing <Alt-G>.
 (The module is called PathSmart, but each pointer is called a SmartPath.)
 See separate topic called SmartPaths.

 A ‘profile’ is a collection of up to 10 ‘SmartPaths.’
-A profile groups the folders ('paths') that a particular user is likely to go for non-document assembly purposes.
-Since it reflects the usage pattern of a particular user, a profile is typically given the name of the current user or the name of an office section.
+A profile groups the folders ('paths') that a user is likely to go for non-document assembly purposes.
+(It can be for document assembly purposes as well, but 'libraries' were specifically create for that purpose.
+Since it reflects the usage pattern of a specific user, a profile is typically given the name of the current user or the name of an office section.
 See Also: Settings